Basilskar/Agentic_Ai-Full-Stack-Ticket-System/README.md

 ## 📝 Tips for Production

-- **Update API URLs:** Ensure your frontend points to the correct backend URL in production.
+- **Update API URLs:** Ensure your frontend points to the correct backend URL in production
-- **Environment Variables:** Set all required variables in Vercel and Render dashboards.
+- **Environment Variables:** Set all required variables in Vercel and Render dashboards
-- **Rotate Secrets:** Regularly update sensitive keys and credentials.
+- **Rotate Secrets:** Regularly update sensitive keys and credentials

 ---